openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 config.
 This new target will not output `master.ign` and `worker.ign` files.

-Users will specify the target disk drive for `coreos-installer` using the environment variable `OPENSHIFT_INSTALL_EXPERIMENTAL_BOOTSTRAP_IN_PLACE_COREOS_INSTALLER_ARGS`.
-Before the feature graduates from preview, the environment variable will be replaced with a field in the `install-config.yaml` schema.

 This Ignition config will have a different `bootkube.sh` from the default bootstrap Ignition.
 In addition to the standard rendering logic, the modified script will: